ADN Track Admission

 - 2 recommendations

 *If you completed your initial nursing degree outside of the United States, the College of Nursing requires a transcript evaluation.
 Additionally, transcripts in a language other than English must be translated into English with GPA equivalencies.
-Transcripts will be reviewed for equivalency to either ADN or BSN programs based on U.S. standards for nursing programs.
+Transcripts will be reviewed for equivalency to BSN programs based on U.S. standards for nursing programs.
 Frequently used transcript evaluation organizations are CGFNS, WES or similar services.